 - The next step is to verify the data set and check if it’s correct.

-- We will now add one more layer at the top, which will be a dense layer for completing our model.
+- We will now add one more layer at the top, a dense layer for completing our model.
 This layer will get the inputs from the output of all the other tensor layers, which will be responsible for performing classification.

-- Compiling the model and then training the same will be our next step which can be easily done using the methods of .compile() and .fit() for compile and training, respectively.
+- Compiling the model and then training the same will be our next step which can be easily done using the methods of .compile() and .fit() for compilation and training, respectively.

 - Now we can evaluate the model by using evaluate() method for plotting and labeling the values, which will give the final results of the model.

 The features and uses of keras CNN are found immensely in the classification of CIFAR images.
-Below mentioned are the features of keras CNN which are convolutional neural networks.
+Below are the features of Keras CNN, which are convolutional neural networks.